-- Element 1: Brand identity image and tagline - Element 2: Problem-solution narrative - Element 3: Key features and your value proposition - Element 4: Product-market fit description features and how they create value, both financial and cultural capital.
-Note that key features and the value proposition are already addressed through three simple slides.
+- Element 1: Brand identity image and tagline - Element 2: Problem-solution narrative - Element 3: Key features and your value proposition - Element 4: Product-market fit description

 - Element 5: Competitive analysis - Element 6: Financial projections

 These are the must-haves for a pitch about ten to fifteen minutes long.
 Each may be represented by one or more slides if you are crafting a slide deck or by one or more sections if you are writing a prospectus.
 Depending on your product, presentation type, preferences, and priorities, you should feel free to customize around this framework.